 On a calm day, you can just make out some of the old buildings hidden deep in the waters of the lake, which is now a playground for boaties and fishermen and an important rowing venue.
 We make sure to visit the Information Kiosk at the Clyde Dam Lookout on our tour.

 Today all of this history provides us with the perfect way to explore and discover a new and unexpected sight around every corner.
 And just when you are ready for a break, the trail passes through several small towns for a welcomed rest.
 And at night - your guide will remind you to go outside and be amazed at that big night sky.
-No lights – anywhere.
+No artificial lights – anywhere.
 Join us on a truly unique, perfectly organised, once in a lifetime experience.